hanyaonian/m-logger/README.md

 # m-web-logger

-A simple logger util for browser/nodejs development.
-It's a practice for decorators(experimental) in TypeScript.
+A simple logger util for web development (browser-only).

-(btw, I found ChatGPT can easily do better than this, T T)
+A practice for decorators(experimental) in TypeScript.
+(ChatGPT can easily do better than this, sad story)

 ## install